SamEdwardes/rstudio-demos/webinars/2024-03-19_vscode-in-workbench/README.md

 - [ ] Open the settings with `>Preferences: Open User Settings`.
 - [ ] Open the terminal with `>Terminal: Create New Terminal`.

 **Understanding workspaces in VS Code vs. Projects in RStudio**

 - VS Code does not have a notion of projects.
 - You can think of the directory that you choose to open VS Code as the project.
-VS Code refers to this as the "Workspace"
+VS Code refers to this as the “Workspace”
 - Workspace specific settings are stored in the `./vscode/` directory.
 - [ ] Change a setting for this Workspace only with `Preferences: Open Workspace Settings`

 **Extensions**

 - VS Code is a simple text editor.
 The power comes from extensions!
 - Many of the best Python extensions are developed by Microsoft, but anyone can develop and share an extensions.
 - Workbench will automatically include the basic Python extensions.
 - See `./vscode/extensions.json` for my recommended extensions.